deardevices/deardevices.github.io/_posts/2024-09-29-hamradio-resources.md

 There is a variety of topics folks get involved with in Ham Radio.
 I believe many of those align well with what is usually covered on this blog: Embedded Systems, Software, and, maybe, a bit more of Electrical Engineering in future articles.

 Being a new operator, I'm trying to take a look at just one item at a time.
 That way I'm hoping to identify one or more disciplines that would be most fun for me.
-The following is a **loose collection of aspects I've learned about** since I got my license a few months ago.
+The following is a *loose collection of aspects I've learned about* since I got my license a few months ago.
 I'll probably use it as a reference going forward, hoping it might be useful for other people out there as well.

 This list will probably keep growing as I'm getting more into the hobby.
-Therefore, I'll update it occasionally. **Last Update: 2024-08-30**.
+Therefore, I'll update it occasionally. **Last Update: 2024-09-29**.

 Source of title image: [Wikipedia](https://de.m.wikipedia.org/wiki/Datei:International_amateur_radio_symbol.svg).